 How Do Rattlesnakes Feed Their Young?

-Rattlesnakes feed their young before they are born.
-The young rattlesnake eats the yolk of the egg.
-Once born, the mother rattlesnake will care for her young, but they are born with most of the same attributes as an adult.
+Rattlesnakes are not mammals, so they do not nurse.
+They feed their young before they are born.
+The young rattlesnakes eat the yolks of their eggs.
+Once they’re born, the mother rattlesnake will care for her young, but they have most of the same attributes as an adult.
 The only thing they can’t do straight away is hunt.
-However, they can and do hunt and kill prey after their first shed, or roughly one week after being born.
+However, they can and will hunt and kill prey after their first shed, roughly 1 week after being born.